4 image collage diy cleaning hacks

 Instructions:

-1. Cut Fels Naptha Bar in quarters.
+1. The first step is to cut your Fels Naptha Bar in quarters.
 Grate one quarter of the Fels Naptha Bar using a fine cheese grater.

 2. Boil 1 cup of water.
 Pour grated Fel Naptha into pan of boiling water.
 Stir continuously until the soap has dissolved.
 Meanwhile, pour 2 1/2 quarts (10 cups) of water into a large container or bucket.
 Pour dissolved Fels Naptha into the bucket of water.
 Stir.